konerjonlar/Drf-Library/README.md

 (env)$ poetry install
 ```
 Note the `(env)` in front of the prompt.
 This indicates that this terminal
-session operates in a virtual environment set up by `virtualenv2`.
+session operates in a virtual environment set up by `venvName`.

 Once `pip` has finished downloading the dependencies:
 ```sh